bytefish/bytefish.de/blog/tinycsvparser_tokenizer.md

 Often enough you don't have any control of the format.
 No blaming here, even your client may have no control over the CSV data format.

 Oh, what about File Encodings?
 Oh, what about date formats?
-Oh, what about culture-specific nuber formats?
+Oh, what about culture-specific number formats?
 Oh Oh Oh...

 A consistent approach for parsing CSV data in your application is important or you will get